 Specific probiotics to support natural defenses

 Natural Defenses encompass both our immunity and the defense of our gut.
 Today, the interactions between probiotics and immunity are increasingly well understood.
-Thanks to a strong research program dedicated to immunity, encompassing innovative in vitro, in vivo and clinical studies, scientists at Lallemand Health Solutions are now able to draw a better picture of the pathways involved and the clear benefits of selected probiotic strains.
+Thanks to a strong research program dedicated to immunity, including innovative in vitro, in vivo and clinical studies, scientists at Lallemand Health Solutions are now able to draw a better picture of the pathways involved and the clear benefits of selected probiotic strains.

-On this basis, we have been able to design a portfolio of probiotic strains to support Natural Defenses for different target groups: Kids & Teens, Adults or Seniors.
+On this basis, we have been able to design a portfolio of probiotic strains to support Natural Defenses for different target groups: Babies, Kids & Teens, Adults or Seniors.

 Defenses and tolerance: two sides of the same coin

-The immune system’s main function is to protect our body through the recognition and clearance of opportunistic microorganisms ( viruses, bacteria), or events.
+The immune system’s main function is to protect our body through the recognition and clearance of opportunistic microorganisms (viruses, bacteria), or events.
 The corollary is the recognition of self and environmental antigens (food, airborne substances…) as non-harmful: this is immune-tolerance.

 In an ideal world, the immune system performs these two roles perfectly: this is homeostasis.
 But, when the immune response is overwhelmed, or the immune tolerance is poor, body reactions can occur.